-Nyberg: "It's a kid's mistake, not a penalty in UCL quarter-final"
+Nyberg: "It's a kid's mistake, not a penalty in UCL quarter-finals"

 Bayern Munich boss Thomas Tuchel has expressed his fury at Swedish referee Glenn Nyberg's failure to award a penalty for a "kid's mistake" during Tuesday's Champions League quarter-final first leg clash at Arsenal.
 Tuchel focused on a 66th-minute decision - with the score at 2-1 to Bayern - when David Raya played a goal kick short to Gabriel and the Arsenal defender picked the ball up with his hands before attempting to restart play even though the ball was live.
 Bayern protested but nothing was given.